microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 ### [Blue] When we decide to prepare a new MRE minor version release (criteria: usually ~1 day before Altspace code lock, or sooner if there are major changes)
 1. Merge sdk/green into sdk/red
 2. Merge samples/green into samples/red
-3. Update CurrentVersion to match major.minor in MREUnityRuntime\MREUnityRuntimeLib\Constants.cs and
+3. Update CurrentClientVersion to match major.minor in MREUnityRuntime\MREUnityRuntimeLib\Constants.cs and
 4. If new features were added to SDK, increase MinimumSupportedClientVersion packages\sdk\src\utils\verifyClient.ts
 5. If communication was changed in a non-backwards-compatible way, which is a HUGE DEAL, should never happen after exiting beta stage, and requires full team sign-off, increase the MinimumSupportedSDKVersion in MREUnityRuntimeLib\Constants.cs
 6. Create new unity+sdk+sample branches named v0.[new_minor].n, matching the red (NOTE: if there was already a new SDK release created, but it wasn't "shipped", we can stomp that - i.e. if v0.[new_minor-1].n was never used in any host app, we can just reset hard, instead of creating v0.[new_minor].n)